lyteword/chspurgeon-tod/volume-7/psalm-145.md

 **Verse 11.** The glory of Christ's kingdom.
 The glory of this kingdom is manifested,

-1\.In its origin.
+1\.
+In its origin.

-2\.In the manner and spirit of its administration.
+2\.
+In the manner and spirit of its administration.

-3\.In the character of its subjects.
+3\.
+In the character of its subjects.

-4\.In the privileges that are attached to it.— *Robert Hall.*
+4\.
+In the privileges that are attached to it.— *Robert Hall.*

 **Verses 11-12.** Talk transfigured.

-1\.The faculty of talk is extensively possessed.
+1\.
+The faculty of talk is extensively possessed.

-2\.Is commonly misused.
+2\.
+Is commonly misused.

-3\.May be nobly employed.
+3\.
+May be nobly employed.

-4\.Will then be gloriously useful.— *C. A. D.*
+4\.
+Will then be gloriously useful.— *C. A. D.*

 **Verses 11-13.** To show the greatness of God's kingdom, David observes,

-1\.The pomp of it.
+1\.
+The pomp of it.
 Would we by faith look within the veil, we should "speak of the glory of his kingdom" (Ps 145:11); "and the glorious majesty of it" (Ps 145:12).

-2\.The power of it.
+2\.
+The power of it.
 When "they speak of the glory of God's kingdom", they must "talk of his power", the extent of it, the efficacy of it.

-3\.The perpetuity of it (Ps 145:13).
+3\.
+The perpetuity of it (Ps 145:13).
 The thrones of earthly princes totter, and the flowers of their crowns wither, monarchs come to an end; but, Lord, "thy kingdom is an everlasting kingdom."— *Matthew Henry.*

 **Verse 14.** The grace of God in his kindness to the undeserving and the miserable, who look to him for help.

-1\.He "upholdeth all that fall."
+1\.
+He "upholdeth all that fall."

 (a) A description, embracing (1) Sinners who have fallen lowest: (2) Backsliders who have tripped most foully.

 (b) An act implying (1) Pity which draws nigh; (2) Power which places the fallen upon their feet; (3) Preservation which keeps them standing.

-2\.He "raiseth up all those that are bowed down."
+2\.
+He "raiseth up all those that are bowed down."
 Consolation for those who are—

 (a) Bowed down with shame and penitence.